 If you are voting early in person, you will need your Ohio Driver's License or State ID number or the last 4-digits of your Social Security Number.

 Early voting is a convenient option to cast your ballot before election day.
-Many voters are out of town on election day, cannot make it to the hours of voting on election day because of work, or other extenuating circumstances.
+Many voters are out of town on election day, cannot make it to the hours of voting on election day because of work, or have other extenuating circumstances.

 Each county handles early voting differently.
 Before the election, determine the early voting location and times in the county in which you are registered to vote.
-For those of you registered in Bowling Green, the early voting location is a short walk from campus at the Wood County Courthouse (located in the building with tall clock tower near downtown Bowling Green, or 1 Court House Sq., Bowling Green, OH).
+For those of you registered in Bowling Green, the early voting location is a short walk from campus at the Wood County Courthouse (located in the building with the tall clock tower near downtown Bowling Green, or 1 Court House Sq., Bowling Green, OH).

 Many students decide to register to vote in the town they attend college/university.
 As a student you have the right to register and vote in the place that you consider to be truly "home".
 We recommend that you speak to your friends and family to help you make the decision about where you would like to vote.